faithless426/faithless426.github.io/_projects/classicalmechanics#1.md

 $$K_f+U_f=K_i+U_i$$

 This is known as the Conservation of Energy.
 If you couldn't tell, this is a massive.
 With this we can determine the dynamics of a system from some initial or final conditions, but this does beg the question.
 We know that the overall energy is conserved for a system, what about over time?
-Let's define the total energy $E$ as $K+U$, and then we'll take the time derivative of this
+Let's define the total energy $$E$$ as $$K+U$$, and then we'll take the time derivative of this

 $$\begin{aligned}\frac{dE}{dt}&=\frac{d}{dt}(K+U)=\frac{d}{dt}\left(\frac{1}{2}m(\vec{v}\cdot\vec{v})+U(\vec{r})\right)=\frac{1}{2}m\frac{d}{dt}(\vec{v}\cdot\vec{v})+\frac{\partial U}{\partial \vec{r}}\frac{d\vec{r}}{dt}\\&= m\left(\frac{d\vec{v}}{dt}\cdot\vec{v}\right)+\frac{\partial U}{\partial \vec{r}}\frac{d\vec{r}}{dt}=\vec{v}\left(m\vec{a}+\frac{\partial U}{\partial\vec{r}}\right)=\vec{v}(\vec{F}-\vec{F})=0\end{aligned}$$